johnjhacking/Buffer-Overflow-Guide/README.md

 1. Generate pattern code, replacing the number in the command with the number of bytes it took to crash the program (found in step 3)
 Command: /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 2000
 2. Copy the output of the pattern_create command and edit the offset.py script provided in this repository.
 Replace the existing offset value portion of the script with the pattern that you generated from the command.
+Replace the IP, Port, and Command as you did in the previous testing sections.
 3. Close out Immunity + the executable program.
 4. Repeat the process of relaunching Immunity and attaching to the executable program.
 5. Run the script